-Mordecai Zachary, the son of local pioneer Colonel John Zachary, started clearing land for the house in 1842 and presented the completed house as a wedding gift to his new bride, Elvira Keener, in 1852.
+Mordecai Zachary, the son of pioneer Col. John Zachary, started clearing land for the house in 1842 and presented the completed house as a wedding gift to his new bride, Elvira Keener, in 1852.
 The couple raised their family of twelve children in the home during the next twenty-one years.

 The Tolbert family enjoyed and cared for the house through most of the twentieth century until its purchase and subsequent donation to the Cashiers Historical Society.
 The house is now listed on National Register of Historic Places.